 UNTRADITIONALLY BRITISH

-Inventive, seasonal, sustainable, unexpected.
+Inventive, seasonal, local, unexpected.
 Our menus offer a fresh take on British classics.
-Not to be missed is our decadent Sunday roast, served family-style, with all the trimmings.
+Not to be missed is our Summer Sunday Lunch, a smoky feast made for sharing.

 Our rooftop bar and terrace offers unparalleled views over the iconic spires of Oxford.
 Accessed via the lifts adjacent to Treadwell, it’s the ideal spot to start or end your evening.

 The rooftop terrace is for over 21s only, is a laptop free area and operates a walk-in service only.
-During the winter months, it is closed from Sunday to Wednesday.
+It is closed on Mondays.

 A STEP BACK IN TIME